futoin/specs/draft/ftn8_security_concept.md

 domain to protect from distributed attacks.

 However, such behavior can harm legit users.
 Therefore, complete blocking should be the last resort.
-Instead, System should take more light measurements like throttling requests per minute and preliminary verification if session is run by real human.
-Such light measurements are mandatory, if System is aware of legit user.
+Instead, System should take more light measures like throttling requests per minute and preliminary verification if session is run by real human.
+Such light measures are mandatory, if System is aware of legit user.

 Notes: